baens/blog.baens.net/content/posts/add-tests-to-jaxrs-setup.md

 Few things to point out here.
 I am using the `MockitoExtension` that allows us to reduce on the setup parts of the tests.
 This allows us to create properties with the `@Mock` and `@InjectMocks` annotations.
 This makes reuse in the test class VERY easy.
 The `lateinit` part is because Kotlin really wants classes to show when they will be initialized.
 This statement flags to the compiler that we will be doing it behind the scenes later and not to worry about things.

-I've also demonstrated here how to create a method that will allow easy recreation of data test.
+I've also added a helper method to make creating test data easier.
 As you see at the top, we have a `createHelloJson` function that creates the data object.
-Then if we want to override different properties, we can easily (as demonstrated in the 2nd test).
+Then if we want to override different properties, we can easily (as demonstrated in the 2nd test) add just the property we want to override.
 This allows the objects to have sane defaults, and if that object grows, makes it easy to add more fields without having to change 30 tests.

 # Making the HTTP tests work after we add the DataService constructor dependency